 11. Fresh Flowers

 The flowers of this time of year a full of deep colors.
 Gone are the bright annuals we enjoyed all summer.
 Bring on the dahlias, mums and sunflowers.
-If you are fortunate enough to have a garden or a friend who has a garden, bring these beauties in!
+If you are fortunate enough to have a garden or a friend who has a garden, bring these beauties in as autumnal accents!
 And if you don’t have anyone in your house with allergies, there are gorgeous roadside flowers that you can pick from a ditch.
 Goldenrod, anyone?

 If you know where some hydrangeas grow (where you have permission to pick them), cut several stems and hang them upside down to dry.
 These make for beautiful fall decorations as the delicate flowers provide texture.
 Different colored hydrangeas will maintain their color in muted forms.